rushone2010/Raspberry-Pi2_Seedbox/README.md

 "rpc-password": "password",
 "rpc-port": 9091,
 "rpc-url": "/transmission/",
-"rpc-username": "username",
+"rpc-username": "pi",
+"rpc-whitelist": "*",
+"rpc-whitelist-enabled": false,
 ```
 Change `user` under which Transmission runs and set it up as `pi`.
 Transmission will change the `password` with a hash algorithm.
 The rest can be configured with the web interface/remote client.
+Ensure that the `rpc-whitelist-enabled` is set to false or you will not be able to log in remotly.

+Now start transmission and make sure everything is working</br>
+`$ service transmission-daemon start`

+Connect to http://raspberry-ip-address:9091 and login to your Transmission installation!

+OPTIONAL:</br>
+If you get permission errors do the following:

 Open the file `/etc/init.d/transmission-daemon` with your favorite editor and change the `USER`.
 It must look like `USER=pi`.

 Open the file `/lib/systemd/system/transmission-daemon.service` and change the `User`.
 It must look like `User=pi`.

-Now start transmission and make sure everything is working</br>
-`$ service transmission-daemon start`

-Connect to http://raspberry-ip-address:9091 and login to your Transmission installation!

 You are now done!